apache/accumulo-proxy/DOCKER.md

 ## Networking configuration
 Container networking can be a very specialised subject therefore we document two common practices that should cover the majority of use cases for development.

-The proxy container must be able to access both Accumulo and Zookeeper.
+The proxy container must be able to access both Accumulo and ZooKeeper.

-The Zookeeper location can be configured in the `conf/proxy.properties` file, so you can override this to an acceptable value (see "Custom proxy.properties" section)
+The ZooKeeper location can be configured in the `conf/proxy.properties` file, so you can override this to an acceptable value (see "Custom proxy.properties" section)

-In order to communicate with Accumulo the container will need to be able to resolve the FQDN that the servers have registered in Zookeeper.
+In order to communicate with Accumulo the container will need to be able to resolve the FQDN that the servers have registered in ZooKeeper.
 If using [fluo-uno](https://github.com/apache/fluo-uno) this is very likely the hostname of your development environment.
 We'll call this my.host.com and IP 192.168.0.1 for the rest of this document.

 ### Host networking